adamancer/stitch2d/README.md

 Information for about of these commands can be accessed from the command line using -h.

+The options available in this module are fairly basic.
+For more complex tilesets, consider using the [image stitching plugin](http://fiji.sc/Image_Stitching) in Fiji.

 mosaic
 ------
 Use the mosaic subcommand to stitch together a set of tiles.
 The resulting